FHanus/ESP-IDF-Notes/Example Projects/README.md

-# ✨ Example summary with explanations
+# ✨ Example projects with explanations
 This part of the repository summarizes the most usefull examples, mostly oriented towards voice commands control.
 A couple of the following programs are written for another IDE than ESP-IDF.
 All of them will eventually be translated to ESP-IDF.
 Programming using ESP-IDF has the benefit of flash encryption and secured boot.
 ESP-IDF is the recommended way and most stable and reliable way of programming these microcontrollers.